Extractable and Leachable Regulations & Requirements

 Looking for more information about our proprietary polymer additives database?
 Check out our Development of a Library of Plastic Additives for Identification of Extractables Poster Presentation.

-Our expert blogger is Dr. Andrew Kolbert, Avomeen’s President/Chief Technology Officer.
+Our expert blogger is Dr. Andrew Kolbert, Avomeen’s President/Chief Technical Officer.
 Andrew has over 20 years of experience executing and managing analytical and product development programs in highly regulated areas, both internally and in external organizations.

 Learn more about Andrew’s expertise and experience.